 Most people associate disability income insurance with Total and Permanent Disability (TPD).
 It is not.
 TPD benefit is found in most Whole Life and Term policies and the cost of such benefit is quite cheap.
 However, TPD has very stringent claim criteria.
-It requires one to lose any 2 of 6 limbs; namely eyes, hands (above wrist) and legs (above the ankle) – or unable to perform 3 out of 6 Activities of Daily Living (feeding, dressing, toileting, washing, mobility and transferring).
+It requires one to lose any 2 of 6 limbs; namely eyes, hands (above the wrist), and legs (above the ankle) – or unable to perform 3 out of 6 Activities of Daily Living (feeding, dressing, toileting, washing, mobility, and transferring).
 Disability Income insurance, however, has a more lenient form of disability definition.
 It is based on one’s occupation and easier to qualify than TPD.

 3. Only three companies are offering it – Great Eastern, Aviva, and AIA